Aashutosh0033/DSA-using-Cpp/Templates/README.md

 # Templates

 ## What are Templates?
 Templates are very simple and powerful tool in C++.
 The idea behind using it is to pass data types as parameters so we don't need to write code for different data types.
-Declaring different classes for every other data types violates the very first rule of C++ 'DRY' (Do not Repeat Yourself) and on the other hand doesn't completely utilize the true potentials of C++. <br>
+Declaring different classes for every other data types violates the very first rule of C++ 'DRY Principle' (Do not Repeat Yourself) and on the other hand doesn't completely utilize the true potentials of C++. <br>
 <br>

 **Generic Programming** :